LBY777/FacialAnalysisWebApp/README.md

 Make sure you have installed [pip](https://pypi.org/project/pip/).

-After cloning or downloading the repository, run the following command at the repository's root.
+After cloning or downloading the repository, run the following command at the repository's root for all the dependencies.

 ```bash
 pip3 install -r requirements.txt